-Our water comes from the Missouri River watershed, which represents nearly one-sixth of the area of the continental United States.
+BPU's water comes from the Missouri River watershed, which represents nearly one-sixth of the area of the continental United States.
 The Missouri River carries runoff from predominantly rural, non-industrialized regions.
-Our water is collected and filtered through two horizontal collector wells in an aquifer below the Missouri River.
+BPU water is collected and filtered through two horizontal collector wells in an aquifer deep below the Missouri River.